MrAlias/rkhunter/README.md

 ### Configuring RKHunter to not complain about its own configuration.

+When the rkhunter tool's configuration differs from what your package manager specifies it should be it will be reported as an error.
+One way to prevent this would be to specify the main configuration file to the `pkgmgr_no_vrfy` when declaring the resource:

+    class { 'rkhunter':
+      pkgmgr_no_vrfy => ['/etc/rkhunter.conf'],
+    }

 ### Updating RKHunter when puppet updates a managed resource.

 RKHunter will complain if puppet updates a file, directory, or package without updating its database.
 The `rkhunter::propupd` type is used to manage this.
 For instance, if you have puppet managing the `sudo` package you can update rkhunter whenever the package updates: